brianrahadi/quartz/content/posts/getting-first-coop.md

 ---
-title: "Getting Your First CS Co-op"
+title: "Getting Your First CS Internship"
 date: 2023-05-08T10:09:44-07:00
 draft: false
 tags: ["guide"]
 ---

 Disclaimer: This guide is mainly intended for those aiming to get a computer science internship.
-I don't know anything outside these areas, but I'm pretty sure some of the ideas presented here can still be relevant to these other areas.
-I am also learning, so if there is anything that you think is wrong, I would be really happy if you messaged me about this (via email first, and I'll give more contact info).
+I don't know anything outside these areas, but some of the ideas presented here may still be relevant.
+I am also learning, so let me know if you find something incorrect).

 # Intro
-When I was in high school, I was really fascinated by many day-in-the-life-of-a-software-engineer-intern videos.
-I find it interesting how the world has changed, and now people can just stay in front of the computer to make a living.
-I mean, it may sound kind of dystopian, but working on fancy technologies in a high-rise office definitely does not sound as bad.

-Fast forward, The spring 2023 (January–April) term has just concluded, and now I want to reflect on my first co-op seeking process.
+Spring 2023 (January–April) term has just concluded and I want to share what has worked well for my seeking process.
 This is also intended as a guide for those who want to find their first job.
 Here, I will use the terms "internship" and "co-op" interchangeably just because the word "internship" seems to be known by more people.
-At least here, co-op is usually part of the degree programme and usually takes longer.
+At least here, co-op is usually part of the degree program registered in a school.

 In general, getting your first internship is simple but challenging.
 It requires two steps:
 1. Getting the interview
 2. Passing the interview, a.k.a. getting the offer

 ## Getting the Interview
 To get the interview, you need to get noticed by employers and called for an interview.
 I would argue that this is harder for a first internship as most of us don't have anything good to show yet.
-This can easily be improved if you are a student and utilise all the resources given by the university.
+This can be improved if you are a student and utilise all the resources given by the university.

 Here are some core components that I think will help you get the interviews ordered by significance:

 ### Good Resume Format
-First, the resume needs to be relevant, concise, and in.pdf format.
+First, the resume needs to be relevant, concise, and in .pdf format.

 Also, the resume needs to be able to be parsed by [resume parser](https://resume-parser.vercel.app/).
 Passing the resume parser is important here, as some companies might filter their candidates using this automated parser first before passing it to a person.